The 24 best VR games of all time (so far)

 Genre: Horror, Survival

-Resident Evil 7: Biohazard is a real borderline experience for the nerves in VR, and is still one of the most graphically elaborate VR games.
-Capcom’s return to classic survival horror exudes an eerily dense atmosphere even in front of the TV.
-However, the exclusive VR mode for Playstation VR takes scary moments to a whole new level.
+Resident Evil 7: Biohazard is a true nerve-wracking experience in VR, and one of the most graphically polished VR games to date.
+Capcom's return to classic survival horror exudes an eerily dense atmosphere even in front of your TV.
+But the exclusive VR mode for Playstation VR takes the scary moments to a whole new level.

-Play as Ethan, who searches for his missing fiancée Mia in a run-down plantation mansion.
-The mansion is home to the psychopathic Baker family, who do some pretty disgusting things in there.
-Explore the mansion, solve puzzles and hold your own in challenging battles.
-There are not many weapons, and no quick-time events.
-The game’s pace is relatively slow – no one will be overwhelmed here, except for those with weak nerves.
+Play as Ethan as he searches for his missing fiancée Mia in a dilapidated plantation mansion.
+The mansion is home to the psychopathic Baker family, who do some pretty nasty things in there.
+Explore the mansion, solve puzzles, and survive challenging combat.
+There are not many weapons and no quick-time events.
+The pace of the game is relatively slow — no one will be overwhelmed here, except for those with weak nerves.

 The controls, which are tailored to the DualShock controller of the Playstation 4, seem a bit old-fashioned by now, but it is still definitely worth catching up with this early and extremely attractive VR gem from 2017.
 You’ll be able to enjoy the horror show for at least twelve hours.